ElianCodes/ElianCodes-frontend/content/blog/inital-commit.md

 ### Nuxt/feed

 To fulfill al the requirements for school, I also had to add a RSS feed to my blog.
 I'm a big fan of the [Feedly](<https://feedly.com/>) platform (which is a RSS-feed reader).
 So I googled some more on how to pair Nuxt and RSS.
 Also this was well documented in exactly how I needed it to be.
 It's just in the [nuxt content integrations section](<https://content.nuxtjs.org/integrations#nuxtjsfeed>) in the documentation.
 This was somewhat more complicated, but still very easy since it's so well documented.
 You basically install the `@nuxtjs/feed` module and configure it in the `nuxt.config.js` file.
-I only needed the XML version, but even more formats are supported (JSON, for instance).
+I only needed the RSS XML version, but even more formats are supported (JSON, for instance).

+Something that took some more research was displaying the content correct in the RSS feed.
+I could just input the whole static html as the content, but that looked really off since it also inserted the header and footer in the content.
+So I decided to take the raw .md contents as the content, only then to discover that most RSS feeders didn't display it right, so I then installed the `marked` NPM package and converted it to HTML, now it looks like I wanted it to.

 ## Conclusion